namminammi/frequently-asked-front-end-interview-questions/README.md

 - div vs span
 - inline vs block
 - Advantages of internal/external style sheet
+- Pseudo-class

 Javascript:
+- Difference between == & ===
 - Closure
 - Modular
-- Vanilla JS vs. jQuery
+- Vanilla JS vs. jQuery vs. JS frameworks
-- Experience in using test tool (Jasmine/Karma)
+- Experience in using test tool (Jasmine/Karma/Mocha)
 - The advantage of loading scripts from different sources
+- The use of anonymous function
 - Single thread property
 - Objective vs Class oriented
-- Bubbling
+- Capturing/Bubbling
 - Prototype
 - Hoisting
 - What JS cannot do
 - inheritance
 - Currying
+- IIFE
+- document.ready vs window.onload
+- New features in ES6

 Web performance:
 - Measures to make website to load faster

-Questions that seemed to make the interviewers happy:
+Some questions to ask to the interviewer:
 - Workflow within company(agile/scrum/contact person)
-- New features in ES6
+- How long does it take to set up the system
+- What a newcomer is expected to achieve within 3 mo
+- the best thing about working in your company

 Languages/library/framework:
+- ReactJS
 - jQuery
 - Bootstrap
 - AngularJS
-- ReactJS
 - NodeJS
 - D3.js
-- MeteorJS
 - RoR
 - Python
 - php
+- Typescript

 Code assignment:
 - Turn a PSD file into website
-- Make XXX feature with Javascript without using a plugin
+- Make XXX feature with plain Javascript without using a plugin
+- Find difference between design and developed site
-- Online test
+- Online test (algorithm, peer coding)
 - Onsite test